LThomas92/veganeasellc-full/README.md

 This application can add items to the cart, increase the quantity of an item from the cart or checkout and this will then reflect the total price of the items in real time.

 You can refresh the application and the items in the cart will not disappear either.
 Which is possible by using redux-persist.

+This application also uses the STRIPEAPI to process payments.

+Orders are sent via nodemailer as well.

 ### To test this application out use the following VISA card credentials:
 Card Number: 4242 4242 4242 4242